21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Hi, I'm Sarah

-Mum of four outrageously gorgeous Littles.
+Mom of four outrageously gorgeous Littles.
 Yup, four!
-A year on since the twins arrived and that title still brings me out in a cold sweat… Yet I’m just as determined to give them the best without losing my mind.
-I reckon it’s possible.
+The twins are now two and that title still brings me out in a cold sweat… Yet I’m just as determined to give them the best without losing my mind.
+I reckon it’s possible!
 Most days.

 I love a challenge and have to find out they ‘why’, ‘what’ or ‘how to’ – there are rather a lot of these when it comes to kids…